[I’d really appreciate it if you supported this ministry by clicking through from my affiliate links. Thanks!]

 With my family, I’ll probably sit down and teach them the big words Noah uses (“if he can understand them, you can too”) so they can expand their vocabulary.
-The problem comes if you want to show the films to everyday kids, they will miss some of the more important scientific points.
-At the same time, they’ll still learn a lot, so it’d be worth it anyway.
+The problem is if you want to show the films to everyday kids; they will miss some of the more important scientific points.
+At the same time they’ll still learn a lot, so it’d be worth it anyway.
 Plus, my kids enjoy them.
 Watching for the 2nd and 3rd time, most of them wandered off to play, but my 6 year old stuck it through to the end ’cause he loves volcanoes!

 I’m looking forward to what the Justice family is able to film this year.
 The more images of real geology not filtered through the Uniformitarian mindset we get in our heads, the better!

 Remember your Creator while you are young, before the bad times come—before the years come when you say, “I have wasted my life.”
 Ecclesiastes 12:1 Easy-to-read Version